geniusboywonder/BotArmy/docs/updated_psd1.md

   - External tool integrations (GitHub, Slack, Jira)
   - Mobile application and progressive web app
   - Enterprise security and compliance features
-  - Artifact previews for Markdown, images, and PDFs

-This enhanced Product Specification Document provides a comprehensive foundation for the BotArmy POC development, incorporating all architectural decisions, detailed requirements for frontend and backend implementation, and updated UI and functionality based on the mockup.
+This enhanced Product Specification Document provides a comprehensive foundation for the BotArmy POC development, incorporating all architectural decisions and detailed requirements for both frontend and backend implementation.